HLXEasy/docker-kaspad/README.md

 Notice the last line on the output, which shows the cmd to pull the image.

-_Note: The IP there is the automatically determined by the build script to access the local Docker registry and might be different at your setup.
+_Note: The IP there is automatically determined by the build script, used to access the local Docker registry and might be different at your setup.
 As the local build is using http, you need to activate usage of insecure registries on your Docker configuration and add the local registry explicitly._

 Example for Docker Desktop (Windows):